UMD-CS-STICs/389Ospring18/Week5/HW4_SandS.md

  ## Complexity

-The optimal complexity for both homeworks is O(n) time, O(1) space.
-The scoring for each problem is as such:
+The scoring for this problem is:
   - Time
     - O(nlogn), full points
     - O(n^2), -5 points